Engine overhauls from RGA and Aerometal

 - Installation of “PF” superchargers, the original Russian design of which was funded by us, and which we feel are a distinct advantage, purely apart from the additional 40 hp that they give.

 - Provision of electric-start engines – which are increasingly popular, although historically, all these engines would operate with air-start.

-We are able to provide a complete range of engines from a standard AI 14 RA engine, which from us typically gives just over 270 hp, up to an M 14 PF with special assembly; Barrett Pistons and electronic ignition from which we expect a reliable 450 hp.
+We are able to provide a complete range of engines from a standard AI 14 RA engine, which from us typically gives just over 285 hp, up to an M 14 PF with special assembly; Carillo pistons with which we guarantee a reliable 450hp on the dynamometer.

 Micropolishing of gears

 Micro-polishing is a specialised treatment of gears in which the surface of the gear is very carefully polished in the areas that it is meshing with another gear which can significantly reduce friction, and therefore release more power and reduce oil temperatures.
 We did extensive research on this, working with the well-known UK producer of automotive competition gearboxes, Hewland, and decided that there were thirteen specific gears which would benefit from this treatment.